joelchrono12/joelchrono12.ml/_posts/2025-08-07-webrings-clubs-and-blogrolls-im-part-of.md

 ## Some mentions

-I am actually mentioned in quite a few posts sometimes.
-But looking for something that specific would be a bit chaotic, but here are some easy ones to find :D
+I am mentioned in quite a few posts sometimes, and get some responses as well.
+Looking for each specific one would be a bit chaotic, but here are some easy ones :D

 - I was the first guest to appear in [Lazybear's Over/Under](https://lazybea.rs/ovr-010) series
 - And the second guest to show up in Jakov's [People and Websites](https://sheepdev.xyz/people-and-websites-2-joel)